Managing traders

-This page will show you how to manage traders
+This page will show you how to manage suppliers

 Traders can also be managed manually from the contacts section of our web app.